UrbanInstitute/urban-meme/README.md

 # Meme v.2

+Urban Institute users: to make updates:
+1 Install the [Heroku toolbelt](https://toolbelt.heroku.com/) (one time only) 2 Create a (free) [Heroku account](https://signup.heroku.com/www-header) (one time only) 2 Make changes and push them to github, as usual (git add, git commit, git push) 3 You can view your changes locally by running `bundle exec middleman`, as explained below 3 Once you're happy with your changes, deploy by running `git push heroku master` 4 To view the site, you can navigate [here](https://powerful-waters-1711.herokuapp.com/) or run `heroku open`

 Contributors: Yuri Victor, Joshua Benton, Matt Montgomery, Ivar Vong, Steve Peters, Flip Stewart, Greg MacWilliam.

 Meme is a generator that Vox Media uses to create social sharing images.
 See working version at [http://www.sbnation.com/a/meme](http://www.sbnation.com/a/meme).